Allison Christians

 Allison Christians is a tax law scholar and the H. Heward Stikeman Chair in Tax Law at the McGill University Faculty of Law/Faculté de Droit in Montreal, Quebec, Canada.
 Her research and teaching focus on Canadian and U.S. domestic and international tax law and policy issues, with an emphasis on the relationship between taxation and economic development and on the role of government and non-government institutions and actors in the creation of tax policy norms.

 Her work includes frequent analysis of both domestic and international tax policies relating to laws such as the 2010 US Foreign Account Tax Compliance Act, the 2012 Protecting Canada's Immigration System Act (aka Bill C-31), and the policies put forth by organizations like the Organisation for Economic Cooperation and Development.
-Many of her articles are available on SSRN.

 Career

 Christians received her LL.M. degree in Taxation from the NYU School of Law and her Juris Doctor degree from Columbia Law School.

-The foundation of Christians' legal career was set by her work as a tax lawyer at Wachtell, Lipton, Rosen & Katz in New York, where she focused on the taxation of domestic and cross-border mergers and acquisitions, spin-offs, restructurings and associated issues and transactions involving private and public companies.
+Christians worked as a tax lawyer at Wachtell, Lipton, Rosen & Katz in New York, where she focused on the taxation of domestic and cross-border mergers and acquisitions, spin-offs, restructurings and associated issues and transactions involving private and public companies.
 She also worked at Debevoise & Plimpton in New York, where she focused mainly on private equity funds.

 Christians taught at the University of Wisconsin Law School and Northwestern University School of Law before joining the Faculty of Law at McGill University in 2012 and has held visiting positions at Leiden University, Thammasat University, and the University of Ottawa Faculty of Law.